monyarm/NovelVM/doc/docportal/index.rst

 ====================
-Welcome to ScummVM!
+Welcome to NovelVM!
 ====================

-ScummVM allows you to play classic graphic point-and-click adventure games, text adventure games, and RPGs, as long as you already have the game data files.
-ScummVM replaces the executable files shipped with the games, which means you can now play your favorite games on all your favorite devices.
+NovelVM allows you to play classic graphic point-and-click adventure games, text adventure games, and RPGs, as long as you already have the game data files.
+NovelVM replaces the executable files shipped with the games, which means you can now play your favorite games on all your favorite devices.

-So how did ScummVM get its name?
+So how did NovelVM get its name?
 Many of the famous LucasArts adventure games, such as Maniac Mansion and the Monkey Island series, were created using a utility called SCUMM (Script Creation Utility for Maniac Mansion).
-The 'VM' in ScummVM stands for Virtual Machine.
+The 'VM' in NovelVM stands for Virtual Machine.

-While ScummVM was originally designed to run LucasArts' SCUMM games, over time support has been added for many other games: see the full list `here <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_.
+While NovelVM was originally designed to run LucasArts' SCUMM games, over time support has been added for many other games: see the full list `here <https://wiki.novelvm.org/index.php?title=Category:Supported_Games>`_.
 Noteworthy titles include Broken Sword, Myst and Blade Runner, although there are countless other hidden gems to explore.